 Nonetheless, A First-Rate Madness has important implications for public policy and how we view the stigma of mental illness.
 Perhaps we should be more tolerant of our leaders’ foibles, indiscretions, weaknesses, diagnoses, and, yes, psychiatric histories.
 In Bush and Barack Obama, we’ve had stable, “mentally healthy” presidents who arguably have not been particularly adept at managing crises.
 I have no doubt that someone who had faced the abyss would have done a better job of leading the country as it faced a decade of abysses.

-Charles Barber, a lecturer in psychiatry at the Yale University School of Medicine, is the author of Comfortably Numb: How Psychiatry Is Medicating a Nation, published earlier this year, and Songs From the Black Chair: A Memoir of Mental Interiors (2005).
+Charles Barber, a lecturer in psychiatry at Yale Medical School, is the author of Comfortably Numb: How Psychiatry Is Medicating a Nation (2008).
+He is currently writing a novel about a depressed detective.

 Reviewed: A First-Rate Madness: Uncovering the Links Between Leadership and Mental Illness by Nassir Ghaemi, Penguin, 2012, 340 pp.